Ronit7717/learntube/README.md

-# youtube website for studyng
+# youtube website for studying

 this is a very focused videos website, with tutorial videos only.